rudranshsinghmahra/Send-Mail-Using-NodeMailer/README.md

 Also , Dont Forget to Create the .gitignore using **touch.env** and ignore the .env file Now Run Using node filename.js in your terminal

-// Dont forget to turn on Allow Less Sure Apps in Your GMAIL
+// Dont forget to turn on Allow Less Sure Apps in Your Gmail
 // Install Touch Using **npm install touch-cli -g**